thanhtut/PaymentProcess/README.md

 # PaymentProcess
-Simple payment process application that works with node.js
+Simple payment process application implemented in node.js.
+It currently works with both PayPal and Brain tree

+To run the application enter "node server.js"